First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Saigon Central Post Office

-The Saigon Central Post Office is another wonderful work of 19th century French architecture.
-There are so many details in the gothic exterior, one being the grand clock.
+The Saigon Central Post Office is another wonderful work of 19th-century French colonial architecture.
+There are so many details in the Gothic exterior, one being the grand clock.
 The inside feels like an old train station, with phone booths and counters overseen by the great Ho Chi Minh portrait above.
 It is open to everyone.
-Locals and visitors frequently visit the place.
-Souvenirs and collectible stamps are offered here.
+Locals and visitors frequently visit this attraction built in the French Colonial era.
+Souvenirs and collectible stamps are offered here at the Central Post Office.

 We’ll look at doing two things around Ben Thanh Market.
 Having dinner, as it is that time.
-I’d recommend trying some street food.
+We’d recommend trying some street food.
 It’s all over the city.
-You can get the famous com tam, or broken rice dish made up of rice, a few veggies, and different cuts of pork.
+You can get the famous com tam or broken rice dish made up of rice, a few veggies, and different cuts of pork.
 Local stands serve food around the local markets.

 You should visit Ben Thanh Market around this time.
 One reason is that it is the best time to shop, as you can take stuff back to your hotel.
 Another is for bargaining.
 This time is perfect to get the end-of-the-day deals the market sellers offer.
 You can get all kinds of antiques and souvenirs here.
 Make sure you know the market spot price before buying anything, even gold purchases!

-6. Pham Ngu Lao and Bui Vien street – Night Owl Times 21.00 – late
+6. Pham Ngu Lao and Bui Vien Street – Night Owl Times from 21.00 until late

 So you are too excited to sleep?
 Pham Ngo Lao and Bui Vien street are the most famous spots.
 With bars and nightclubs for every taste, these two streets attract locals, tourists, and expats alike making it one of the coolest melting pots of culture in South East Asia.